pymeshtool

 - Raises:

-ValueError – If tolerance is negative.
+ValueError – If the fiber tolerance is negative.

 - refine_uniformly(num_it)

-Uniformly refine mesh.
+Uniformly refine the mesh.

 - Parameters: